IshakShekh97/task-chan/README.md

 TaskChan is a modern web application built with the latest technologies to provide a seamless user experience.

+#### LocalStroge is not Working like data is not saved on a page Reload , i have tried to solve that but haven't found any relevant Results ..
+Thank You

 ## Create Task -

 ![Create Task Modal](https://github.com/IshakShekh97/task-chan/blob/31d77607a52e514fa6036ffe2f7ea0b8cdcedac0/public/create%20Task.png)